 - Rice Park

-St. Paul families also look forward to a number of annual events each year, including the Irish Fair of Minnesota and the Minnesota State Fair.
+St. Paul residents also look forward to a number of annual events each year, including the Irish Fair of Minnesota and the Minnesota State Fair.

 Getting around to all of these incredible recreational amenities is easy when you consider all of the transportation options available to residents, including Amtrack services and Interstates 35E and 94.

-For far away getaways, St. Paul residents can turn to the Minneapolis-St. Paul International Airport, which is located close by.
+For out of town getaways, St. Paul residents can turn to the Minneapolis-St. Paul International Airport, which is located close by.

 Invest in a Downtown St. Paul Home for Sale Today!

 To learn more about daily living in the Downtown St. Paul area, make sure to contact us!

 We’ll be happy to discuss with you everything from recreational amenities to educational opportunities in the city.